-Skip to 0 minutes and 31 secondsIt's very difficult to define a teacher's role, because if you are in primary grade, the primary school, if you are teaching primary kids, your role is teaching English, facilitator, and all the roles in the book.
-After that you have to play the role of a parent.
-And that role, parental role is remain, even though you're teaching in universities.
+Skip to 0 minutes and 51 secondsIt's very difficult to define teacher's role because if you're in primary school, if you're teaching primary kids, you're always teaching English, facilitator, and all that roles in the book.
+Other than that, you have to play the role of a parent also.
+And that role, parental role is remain even though you are teaching in universities.
 So you have to play different roles.
-And then you are quite capable of such acting, honestly speaking as Aristotle and Shakespeare said, be actors in society.
+And then you are quite capable of such acting, honestly speaking, as Aristotle and [INAUDIBLE] said that we are actors in society.
 Teachers can be the best actors because they have to.
 Sometimes we have to forget our personal problems and work in the classes.
-So I think different roles we have to play.
+So I think the different roles we have to play.

-Skip to 1 minute and 18 secondsI think being-- having a kind of empathy, and understanding about the students, is very important.
-I mean, you don't learn by just assimilating or absorbing what the teacher is saying and hope when you walk out of the class you'd be OK.
+Skip to 1 minute and 38 secondsI think being-- having that kind of empathy and understanding about the students is very important.
+I mean, you don't learn by just assimilating or absorbing what the teacher is saying and hope when you walk out of the class you'll be OK.
 You need to be actively involved.
-So this is what then I would say to teachers.
-We are central, but I see our role more as that of catalysts.
-That we get into that class, we create excitement, and then we stand back and we monitor from the side as learners learn.
+So this is what, then, I would say to teachers.
+We are central.
+But I see our role more as that of catalysts.
+That we get into that class, we create excitement, and then we stand back.
+And we monitor from the side as learners learn.
 We create a situation for them to learn, and then we walk along with them as they learn, guiding their ways around learning.

 This week is all about managing the lesson.
 This includes the decisions and actions that language teachers take on a daily basis in the classroom to facilitate learning and support their learners to improve their English.

 Let’s start this week by thinking about the role of the teacher.
 John Hattie, in his Visible Learning research considered the teacher as key to the learner’s success.

 Watch the video above where teachers talk about how they see their role.